entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

         -   **Page for on-the-fly publishing**

-        -   **Default content model**
+        -   **Default content template**

-        -   **Default content model for lists**
+        -   **Default content template for lists**

-“Default content model” and “Default content model for lists” are used respectively to show the detailed view of the Content and its representation as an element in a list, will be created later, during the creation and the content.
+“Default content template” and “Default content template for lists” are used respectively to show the detailed view of the Content and its representation as an element in a list, will be created later, during the creation and the content.